 No more fighting over who has to eat the Thai Chicken!

-It is easy and cheap to dehydrate your meals at home, though it does take time and organization.
-If you want to store food even longer, then you can freeze dry your own meals.
+Dehydrating your meals at home is easy and cheap, though it takes time and organization.
+If you want to store food even longer, you can freeze dry your meals.
 Freeze dryers are expensive but can be worth it if you’re drying large quantities or can split the cost with another family.

 Check out our guide to making your own survival food for more information.